ShunKaidou/Library-Management-Project-DBMS/README.md

 * Type localhost/phpmyadmin in your web browser

+* Import the 'library.mysql' file to 'phpmyadmin'

 * Setup a new User account in 'User Accounts -> New' with all neccessary permissions

 * Open config.php in 'library' folder and change the corresponding values for '$mysqlusername' and '$mysqlpassword' (Use the user accounts you created earlier)

-* Import the 'library.mysql' file

 * Type localhost in your Browser